PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

    a.
 If the neighbourhood density of 'nata' is calculated without collapsing homophones, then it has a density of 4 ([mɑtɑ], [mɑtɑ], [sɑtɑ], and [sɑtɑ]);
    b.
 If the neighbourhood density of 'nata' is calculated after first collapsing homophones, then it has a density of 2 ([mɑtɑ] and [sɑtɑ]).

-   Note that if homophones are collapsed before calculating neighbourhood density, this will also affect any words that are homophones of the word in question.
-E.g., if the neighbourhood density of 'sata' is calculated in the above example, it will have a density of 4 if homophones are not collapsed ([mɑtɑ], [mɑtɑ], [nɑtɑ], and [sɑtɑ], with [sɑtɑ] coming only from 'satha'), while it will have a density of 2 if homophones are collapsed ([mɑtɑ] and [nɑtɑ]; [sɑtɑ] no longer counts as a neighbour because homophones are collapsed before any calculations are made).  #NB: THIS IS CURRENTLY ONLY TRUE IF CALCULATING ND FOR ALL WORDS IN THE CORPUS; YOU GET DIFFERENT BEHAVIOUR IF IT'S ONE WORD AT A TIME!
-FIX THIS.
+   Note that homophones of the target word are NOT affected by this choice, and simply never count as neighbours -- we assume that there must be a distance of at least 1 phone.
+E.g., if the neighbourhood density of 'sata' is calculated in the above example, it will have a density of 3 if homophones are not collapsed ([mɑtɑ], [mɑtɑ], and [nɑtɑ]; [sɑtɑ] coming from 'satha' does NOT count as a neighbour), while it will have a density of 2 if homophones are collapsed ([mɑtɑ] and [nɑtɑ]).

 5. **Tier**: Neighbourhood density can be calculated from most of the available tiers in a corpus (e.g., spelling, transcription, or tiers that